-(3) Amounts reflect the grant date fair value of restricted stock unit awards computed in accordance with ASC Topic 718, without regard to forfeitures.
-For further information on how we account for equity-based compensation and the assumptions used, see "Note 13 - Equity-Based Compensation" to the Company's consolidated financial statements included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed with the SEC on March 8, 2023.
+(2) Amounts reflect the grant date fair value of restricted stock unit awards computed in accordance with ASC Topic 718, without regard to forfeitures.
+For further information on how we account for equity-based compensation and the assumptions used, see "Note 13 - Equity-Based Compensation" to the Company's consolidated financial statements included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2023 filed with the SEC on February 27, 2024.
 These amounts reflect the Company's estimated compensation cost under ASC Topic 718 for these awards and do not correspond to the actual values, if any, that will be realized by the executives.

-- (4) Amounts in the Non-Equity Incentive Compensation column represent cash bonuses awarded to each of our NEOs with respect to 2022.
-The amount of the actual cash bonus paid to each NEO is discussed in more detail under "Non-Equity Compensation 2022 Annual Cash Bonus Program" below. - (5) The amounts for 2021 represent Company-paid long-term disability.
-The table below shows the components of "All Other Compensation" for 2022, which include dividend equivalents paid on restricted stock unit ("RSU") awards, Company 401(k) matching contributions and Company-paid long-term disability. \$7,684 of the dividend equivalents paid by the Company to Mr. Landriau relate to time-based RSU awards that represent a right to acquire common stock of Realty Income.
+(3) Amounts in the Non-Equity Incentive Compensation column represent cash bonuses awarded to each of our NEOs with respect to 2022 and 2023.
+The amount of the actual cash bonus paid to each NEO with respect to 2023 is discussed in more detail under "Non-Equity Compensation - 2023 Annual Cash Bonus Program" below.

+(4) The table below shows the components of "All Other Compensation" for 2023, which include dividend equivalents paid on restricted stock unit ("RSU") awards, Company 401(k) matching contributions and Company-paid long-term disability.

 Name Dividend Equivalents Paid on RSU Stock Awards (\$) Company 401(k) Match (\$) Long-Term Disability (\$)

-Paul H. McDowell 864 6,750 748
+Paul H. McDowell 6,818 6,750 748

-Gavin B. Brandon 297 6,750 694
+Gavin B. Brandon 2,757 6,750 694

-Gary E. Landriau 7,900 6,750 761
+Christopher H. Day 8,600 6,750 702

-The Compensation Committee has retained Ferguson Partners Consulting L.P. ("FPC"), a nationally-known independent executive compensation and benefits consulting firm specializing in the real estate industry, to advise the Compensation Committee with respect to executive officer compensation decisions for fiscal year 2022 and executive officer opportunities, plan and design for fiscal year 2023, including a comparison of compensation levels, mix and plan structure with a group of pre-defined peer companies.
+The Compensation Committee has retained Ferguson Partners Consulting L.P. ("FPC"), a nationally-known independent executive compensation and benefits consulting firm specializing in the real estate industry, to advise the Compensation Committee with respect to executive officer compensation decisions for fiscal year 2023 and executive officer opportunities, plan and design for fiscal year 2024, including a comparison of compensation levels, mix and plan structure with a group of pre-defined peer companies.
+FPC has served as the Compensation Committee's independent compensation adviser since the Distribution, and prior to that was engaged by Realty Income to provide executive compensation consulting services with respect to the initial base salary, annual bonus and equity-based award levels for our executive officers at the time of the Distribution.
 The compensation framework of the Company for its executive officers is designed to foster a performance-driven, pay-for-performance culture that is intended to align our executive officers' interests with those of our stockholders while also rewarding our executive officers for superior individual achievements that promote the long-term value of the Company.
 The key elements of the compensation for each of our NEOs are summarized below.